 Prior to Experimentation

-0) Place no pacemaker signage in the area so people are aware of experimentation.
+0) Place “No Pacemaker” signage in the area so people are aware of experimentation; they should be easily visible from all doors into the high bay.
+They can be found under the concrete table in the high bay.

-1) Turn on printer.
+1) Turn on printer by plugging it in.

 2) Ensure ozone sensor is on.
-If it is not, it will need to warm up for 24 hours.
+If it is not, it will need to warm up for 8 - 24 hours.
 Do not print unless the ozone sensor is on and working properly.

 3) Ensure filament is loaded properly.
+Filament is loaded into the extruder from the back access hatch to the printer.
+An optional filament brush is mounted on the frame in line with the extruder.
+Ensure that the extruder bearing is hand tightened onto the filament.

 4) Load gcode.
 Do not print longer than 20 minutes as you can damage the plasma generator as well as build up ozone.

+5) Ensure the front door and rear access hatch are securely closed.

-5) Set up HD FLIR camera with close up lens, using the T-Slot Aluminum mount.
+6) Set up HD FLIR camera with close up lens, using the T-Slot Aluminum mount.
 Focus on desired location using a previously printed component.
 Select temperature range of 80 - 200 C.